-- Violent or aggressive behaviour towards other students - Verbal and/or physical abuse of staff - Theft - Defiance of authority - Deliberate damage to property - Tampering in any way with safety equipment - Racial abuse or harassment - Sexual harassment - Possession or misuse of substances which may be either illegal or not allowed in school (including alcohol, solvents, tobacco, some prescription medicines, illegal drugs, e-cigarettes) - Possession of weapons including real or replica knives, blades, razor blades, sharp points etc. - Possession of laser pens, lighters, matches, fireworks - Deliberate setting off of the fire alarm - Recording of pupils or staff on the school premises - Making a social media account using the school name - Making defamatory comments about staff or pupils on social media - Plus any other incidents of an extreme nature
+- Violent or aggressive behaviour towards other students - Verbal and/or physical abuse of staff - Theft - Defiance of authority - Deliberate damage to property - Tampering in any way with safety equipment - Racial abuse or harassment - Sexual harassment and or sexual violence - Possession or misuse of substances which may be either illegal or not allowed in school (including alcohol, solvents, tobacco, some prescription medicines, illegal drugs, e-cigarettes) - Possession of weapons including real or replica knives, blades, razor blades, sharp points etc. - Possession of laser pens, lighters, matches, fireworks - Deliberate setting off of the fire alarm - Recording of pupils or staff on the school premises - Making a social media account using the school name - Making defamatory comments about staff or pupils on social media - Refusal to hand in mobile phone to be kept overnight as per the Electronic Device Policy - The situation where if a student was to remain in School it would cause a detriment to the education or the welfare of other students, staff or the individual involved. - A series of breaches of the Behaviour Policy when strategies to resolve the issue have failed

+Plus any other incidents of an extreme nature